Last updated on March 18th, 2022 at 01:42 pm

 The program, founded by brothers Que and Khalif El-Amin, has held six cohorts and supported dozens of local startups including washbnb, Safety4Her, Tip a ScRxipt and Carvd N Stone.
 Now the El-Amin’s are offering their accelerator to Green Bay area startups at Urban Hub, a co-working space in Green Bay’s downtown Rail Yard Innovation District.

-The Blueprint is designed for early-stage companies in technology, eCommerce and advanced manufacturing.
+The Blueprint is designed for early-stage companies in technology and eCommerce of which you can learn at https://best-companies.co.uk/best-ecommerce-agencies/.
 The program looks to attract scalable startups that have been in business for less than five years and with annual revenue of $1 million or less.